manujsinghwal/dynamic-excel-dashboard/README.md

   ii.
 Average delay hours for each carrier. iii.
 Best and worst performing carriers in terms of timely deliveries.

-3. **Dynamic Reporting:**
-* Interactive filters for region, carrier, and date range.
-* KPI Tracker for evaluating on-time deliveries, delays, and overall carrier efficiency.

-4. **Visualizations:**
-* Bar charts, pie charts, and tables to represent carrier performance.
-* Delivery Delay Trends: Graph showing delays across different carrier services.

 ### Workflow
-1. **Data Importing:**
+1. **Data Import:**
-The report dynamically filters data to display records for orders imported 3 days before the current date.
-This ensures the team is only analyzing relevant and recent data.
 The following SQL query is used to fetch the required last mile shipment data for the dashboard.
 The query pulls data from the MySQL database for shipments imported three days prior to the current date.

 ```sql
 -- Query: Shipment Data